Nortindev/SOC-IDS-and-IPS-Automatic-Deploy-with-Snort/README.md

 ## Step 13.
 Test Snort with a Malware PCAP

-1. Create a directory for testing:
+1. Create a directory for testing and go to it:

     ```bash
-    mkdir ~/test
+    mkdir ~/test ; cd ~/test
     ```

 2. Download a test malware PCAP file: